BickBee/FocusTrackAI/README.md

 Built by:
 * Nicholas Lee
 * Omar Elserwi
 * Tianyi Zhan
 * Glenn Joseph
-* Wyett Zheng
+* Wyett Zeng

 ⚠️ **Warning**: This was created as a group project demo and is not a complete, production‑ready product.